-If you need help with doing pleadings for family court, call our law firm toll free at 1-844-466-6529
+If you need help with doing pleadings for family court, contact us.

-Our lawyers work with clients on the phone, email and video conferencing.
-Because of this they can help you regardless of your location in Ontario or BC.
+The top lawyers can work with clients on the phone, email and video conferencing.
+Because of this, the lawyers can help you regardless of your location.

 Your Future Relationship With Your Ex

 You might be fuming with anger towards your ex.
 But be aware that’s how you feel RIGHT NOW.
 You might not be so upset after a year or two.
 If there are no kids involved, you might just be able to walk away from each other’s lives.
 But if you do have children, that option is non-existent.
 Your relationship as parents will always be there, even if you’re not together anymore.
 The courts will want to see that your children are protected before approving your divorce.

 Your Relationship With Your Children

 Your kids will be aware when you are fighting conflict with your spouse.
 It will be difficult for them to understand that, regardless of their age.
 When parents are involved in a court proceeding, it will be difficult to safeguard the children.
 The kids almost always get involved in the litigation.
 Sometimes your kids will be used as leverage in the court battles.
 This might affect your children in ways that you never expected.